6 Cloud Migration Strategies You Should Know

 Use case modelling provides a clear, visual representation of the system’s functionality, which can be easily understood by both technical and non-technical stakeholders.

-In IT, use case modelling can be used to develop web applications, mobile applications, and more.
+In IT, use case modeling can be used to develop web applications, mobile applications, and more.
 For instance, when developing a mobile banking app, use case modelling can help define use cases like “Check Balance”, “Transfer Money”, or “Pay Bill”, with actors being “Customer”, “Banking System”, or “Payment Gateway”.

-Use case modelling can lead to successful software products by ensuring that all user requirements are considered and that the system is designed to meet those needs.
+Use case modeling can lead to successful software products by ensuring that all user requirements are considered and that the system is designed to meet those needs.
 For example, Amazon’s shopping platform likely started with use cases like “Search for Product”, “Add to Cart”, and “Checkout”, helping to create a user-friendly and efficient shopping experience.

 To make the most of use case modelling: